PGBSean/Latitude-3580-OpenCore/README.md

 This repo lets you download your OpenCore EFI for the Dell Latitude 3580.

+WARNING ⚠️: I'm no longer maintain this repo, the latest version of this is OpenCore 0.9.1

 WARNING ⚠️: I  do not responsible for lost personal data, or malfunction hard drive. **You are doing this at your own RISK.**